Introduction to Laravel Controllers

 Route::resource('images', 'ImageController');

-This declaration of route creates itself many routes that can handle numerous actions.
-This controller is going to have specific methods for each available action.
-It will also include the notes which will inform you about the URIs and HTTP verbs that are being handled.
+This declaration of Route creates many routes that can take numerous actions.
+This Controller is going to have specific methods for each available action.
+It will also include notes informing you about handling the URIs and HTTP verbs.

 Route::resources([